 That said, the best way to deal with sunburn is to avoid it in the first place!
 For little ones, we recommend applying a mineral sunscreen that will effectively protect them from the sun but also be oh-so-gentle on their skin.

 Our SPF 50 Mineral Sunscreen Lotion offers fragrance-free sun protection that’s safe for the whole family!
-And because it’s certified by the National Eczema Association, that even includes those with the most sensitive skin.

 This hydrating sunscreen is water-resistant for up to 80 minutes, made with 93% naturally derived ingredients, and formulated without chemical UV filters, parabens, phthalates, or phenoxyethanol.

 It’s compliant with Hawaii’s sunscreen ingredient requirements, too!
 Good for your kids and good for the earth.